nyx-space/quality-assurance/docs/guidelines/testing.md

     [_Design of Embedded Systems: Formal Models, Validation, and Synthesis_](https://doi.org/10.1016/B978-155860702-6/50009-0), Edwards et al.

-Formal verification and property testing (or "hypothesis testing") is the process of _proving_ that the function will not fail under a set of conditions.
+Formal verification and property testing (or "hypothesis testing") is the process of _verifying_ that the function will not fail under a set of conditions.

+!!! note
     In Rust, the [kani model checker](https://model-checking.github.io/kani/) is an example of formal verification: at compilation time, the Kani model will go through all possible inputs to a function given the input parameter types, and ensure that the function does not fail.
+In [Haskell](https://alexpeits.github.io/posts/2018-09-27-haskell-proofs.html), [Coq](https://coq.inria.fr/), and a few other languages, it should be possible to _prove_ the behavior.

 *[CONOPS]: Concept of Operations